ninjamuffin99/hmm-rs/readme.md

 A Rust implementation of Haxe Module Manager ([`hmm`](https://github.com/andywhite37/hmm))

-In progress and may or may not be completed, I'm stil learning :)

 # Installation

 `hmm-rs` can be installed as a binary from crates.io: https://crates.io/crates/hmm-rs